flet-dev/website/docs/controls/elevatedbutton.md

 ### `clip_behavior`

 The content will be clipped (or not) according to this option.
-Property value is `ClipBehavior` enum.
 Property value is [`ClipBehavior`](/docs/reference/types/clipbehavior) enum.

 Defaults to `NONE`.